yoda-digital/mcp-ansc-server/README.md

 - "Show appeals related to MTender procedure ocds-b3wdp1-MD-1740472744894"
 - "Get current year decisions"
 - "Search for appeals with status 'Under review'"
+- "Get page 2 of appeals from 2024"
+- "Show next page of decisions"

+## Pagination

+All search results and resources are paginated with 30 items per page.
+The pagination information includes:
+- Current page number (0-based)
+- Total number of pages
+- Items per page (30)
+- Whether there are next/previous pages

+When using tools or resources:
+- Page numbers are 0-based (0 for first page, 1 for second page, etc.)
+- Default page size is 30 items
+- Page parameter can be specified in resource URIs: `ansc://appeals/2024?page=1`
+- Tools accept page parameter: `{ "page": 1 }`

 ## Error Handling